openshift/origin-ci-tool/README.rst

     $ oct configure aws-defaults region REGION_NAME

-The instance to use for a master can be configured with:
+The instance type to use for a master can be configured with:

 .. code-block:: shell

     $ oct configure aws-defaults master_instance_type TYPE

 When provisioning in AWS EC2, a number of high-level objects like virtual private clouds, subnets, security groups and elastic load-balancers are necessary.
-By default, the ``origin-ci-tool`` does not create the objects when provisioning instances in EC2.
+By default, the ``origin-ci-tool`` does not create these objects when provisioning instances in EC2 to reduce the minimum permission level necessary to provision a cluster.
+Instead, objects of the correct type that are visible are used if they have the correct tag.
+By default, the ``origin_ci_aws_cluster_component`` tag is used, but this can be changed
-Instead, objects that are visible are used if they have the correct tag.
-By default, the ``origin_ci_aws_cluster_component`` tag is used, but this can be changed with:
+with:

 .. code-block:: shell

     $ oct configure aws-defaults identifying_tag_key KEY_NAME

-The acceptable value for each component can also be configured.
+The acceptable value for this identifying tag for each component can also be configured.
 For instance, the default value for a subnet that can be used as a master subnet is ``master_subnet``.
 This configuration can be changed with:

 .. code-block:: shell

     $ oct configure aws-defaults master_subnet_tag_value KEY_VALUE

-Instead of searching for the correct cluster component by searching through tags, it is possible to provide a comma-delimited list of literal identifiers to use:
+Instead of determining the correct cluster component by searching through tags, it is possible to provide a comma-delimited list of literal identifiers to use:

 .. code-block:: shell